Learning the meanings of function words from grounded language using a visual question answering model: MAC: A recurrent reasoning model for question answering

-The best version of the MAC model originally reported used 12 layers of recurrent MAC cells before the output layer, however the authors found that very similar performance could be achieved with as few as 4 layers (test accuracy 97.9\%).
-Thus, we chose to use this smaller and more efficient version of the model for our experiments -- see Figure \ref{fig:mac-model} for a visualization of the model's layers.
-We otherwise kept all other hyperparameters the same as the ones used in the main version of the model from the original paper (see appendix \ref{app:hyp3}).
+The MAC model uses custom recurrent cells (MAC cells) which each represent one reasoning step $t$.
+The best version of the MAC model as originally reported used 12 recurrent MAC cells before the final output layer.
+Hudson and Manning however found that very similar performance could be achieved with as few as 4 recurrent reasoning steps (test accuracy 97.9\%).
+Thus, we chose to use this smaller and more efficient version of the model for our experiments -- see Figure \ref{fig:mac-model} for a visualization of our version of the model\footnote{We kept all other hyperparameters the same as the ones used in the main version of the MAC model in \citeNP{hudson2018compositional} (see appendix B).}.
+Each reasoning step $t$ between 1 and 4, the MAC cell takes as input the processed image representation $\bm{I}$, the contextualized word embeddings $[w^Q_1, \ldots, w^Q_N]$, and the processed question representation $\bm{q}$.
+Additionally, as these are recurrent cells, it also considers two hidden states as input: (1) one representing a soft attention map over the question, $\bm{c_{(t-1)}}$ (called the control state in \citeNP{hudson2018compositional}); (2) the other representing soft attention map over the image, $\bm{m_{(t-1)}}$ (called the memory state) , where $\bm{c}_{0}, \bm{m}_0$ would be randomly initialized dummy vectors.
+The output of a recurrent cell at reasoning step $t$ is then $\bm{c}_{t}$ and $\bm{m}_t$, which can then be used as the hidden states for the next reasoning step.
+At the final step 4, the model integrates the final soft attention map over the image representation $\bm{m}_4$ with the question representation $\bm{q}$ through a basic multi-layer perceptron (MLP) to predict an answer, which always consist of a single word from the model's shared question and answer vocabulary.

+The control state $\bm{c}_t$ is a weighted distribution over the contextualized word embeddings.
+In other words, it indicates which words are most important to attend to in a given reasoning step.
+The memory state $\bm{m}_t$ is a weighted distribution over regions in the processed image which is conditioned on $\bm{c}_t$.
+Intuitively, it encodes which parts of the image to attend to given the parts of the question being considered at a given reasoning step.
+Example outputs of both memory and control states 1 through 4 for a given question image pair can be seen in Figure \ref{fig:mac-deriv}.

+For a detailed breakdown of the MAC cell's internal structure and how these attention maps are derived we refer the reader to \citeNP{hudson2018compositional}.
+For the purpose of this paper we note that the cell has a relatively simple and straightforward structure composed of separate MLPs for processing the control $\bm{c}_{t}$ and $\bm{m}_{t}$ memory states.
+It was designed ``to capture the inner workings of an elementary, yet general-purpose reasoning step" and to ``encourage the network to solve problems by decomposing them into a sequence of attention-based reasoning operations that are directly inferred from the data, without resorting to any strong supervision" \cite{hudson2018compositional}.
+The model's generic and simple structure eliminate the possibility of it introducing any form of symbolic structural biases, which is important since it will serve as an example of non-symbolic learning for our hypotheses testing.